Thai women in Sweden: Victims or participants?

 Place, publisher, year, edition, pages

-gender, power, agency, migration, mixed methods, marriage migration
+gender, power, agency, migration, mixed methods

-Research subject Human Geography
+Research subject Geography with Emphasis on Human Geography